thomaswp/thomaswp.github.io/content/_index.md

     id: philosophy
     content:
       items:
-        - title: Hi, I'm Thomas
+        - title: Hi, I'm Thomas 👋
           text: "I build educational innovations that **reimagine the way that people learn to program**, so they can:"
           feature_icon: chevron-double-right
           features:
             - Express themselves
             - Connect with their interests
-            - Act on their values
+            - And act on their values
           # Upload image to `assets/media/` and reference the filename here
           image: cta/thomas.jpg
     design:
       # Section background color (CSS class)
       css_class: "bg-gray-100 dark:bg-gray-900"
+      spacing:
+        padding: ["1rem", 0, "1rem", 0]
   - block: markdown
     id: teaching
     content: